ezanol/andbang-alfred/README.md

 ### Commands

 - `tasks` Tasks will show you all tasks for your selected team.
 There are different ways to interact with them:
-  - Selecting an iteam will ship it.
+  - Selecting an item will ship it.
   - Selecting with `CTRL` will later it.
   - Selecting with `SHIFT` will activate it.
   - Typing more after `tasks` will bring up an extra option to `create` a new task with that as the title.